 U.S. Court of Appeals, Seventh Circuit

-Scott was selected by his peers for inclusion in The Best Lawyers in America© 2018 in the fields of Energy Law and Environmental Law.
-Scott has been listed in Best Lawyers since 2007, and was its 2013 Rochester “Lawyer of the Year” in Environmental Law.
+Scott was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2022 in the fields of Energy Law and Environmental Law.
+Scott has been listed in Best Lawyers since 2007, and was the 2013 Rochester “Lawyer of the Year” in Environmental Law.

-Scott has been recognized for exceptional standing in the legal community in Chambers USA: America's Leading Lawyers for Business 2017 for Environment (New York).
-He has been recognized in Chambers USA in previous years.
+Scott has been recognized for exceptional standing in the legal community in Chambers USA: America's Leading Lawyers for Business 2021 for Environment (New York and Upstate New York).
+He has been recognized in Chambers USA since 2004.

 Scott was selected to the Upstate New York Super Lawyers list in 2007-2015.
 His primary areas of practice are environmental law; energy & natural resources law; and government relations law.